gmmcal/homeshift_challenge/README.md

 You'll have to use screen scraping, as the websites do not have API's.
 Deploy the application on Heroku and send URL to the Github repository.

+#Business Logic

+I'm not familiar with the scope of the project, so I had to make some assumptions

+* There's an object called Person, with only name and nin (National Insurance Number)